 Programme Details

-You will be picked up at 08:00.
-Travel by skytrain, tuk tuk and boat to discover two neighborhoods of urban Bangkok where Thai and Chinese heritages meet.
-See how locals live in small alleys and how heritages have been well-preserved in the districts.
+Pick up at 08:00.
+Travel by skytrain, tuk-tuk, and boat to discover two neighborhoods of urban Bangkok where Thai and Chinese heritages meet.
+See how locals live in small alleys and observe how these heritages have been well-preserved in the districts.

-The fun day begins with a ride on the city’s skytrain, taking you to Bangkok’s central pier, a busy transit port for hotel shuttle boats and very crowded during rush hours with locals commuting to work by public boat.
+The fun day begins with a ride on the city’s skytrain, taking you to Bangkok’s central pier, a busy transit hub for hotel shuttle boats, which becomes very crowded during rush hours as locals commute to work by public boat.
 Disembark from the train and board a public boat for a short ride to the first stop at the Talad Noi district.
-Here, spend a few hours walking through the smaller lanes of the area, full of interesting sights, sounds, smells and history.
-Get a glimpse of Bangkok’s remarkable heritage buildings.
-See a well-preserved colonial-era bank building and numerous Chinese shrines and temples, rubbing shoulders with the Holy Rosary Church in the square.
-During the walk, admire some of the best street art and learn some of the stories behind the images.
+Here, spend a few hours walking through the smaller lanes of the area, full of interesting sights, sounds, smells, and history.
+Get a glimpse of Bangkok’s remarkable heritage buildings, including a well-preserved colonial-era bank building and numerous Chinese shrines and temples, alongside the Holy Rosary Church in the square.
+During the walk, admire some of the best street art and learn the stories behind the images.

-As the morning hours pass by, you will soon realize this is just the beginning of your journey through Thai-Chinese heritage.
-Then, hop in an electric tuk tuk to the next scene, passing Chinatown and the Flower Market, and crossing the Memorial Bridge to the Khlong Sarn district, until reaching a cul-de-sac gem with a Chinese shrine and a hidden vintage-style riverside restaurant.
+As the morning hours pass by, you will soon realize that this is just the beginning of your journey through Thai-Chinese heritage.
+Next, hop into an electric tuk-tuk to the next stop, passing through Chinatown and the Flower Market, and crossing the Memorial Bridge into the Khlong Sarn district.
+Continue until you reach a hidden cul-de-sac gem with a Chinese shrine and a vintage-style riverside restaurant.
 Take a seat inside the restaurant and delight your taste buds with a delicious lunch set while enjoying the views of the river.
-After lunch, be guided to the old Chinese shrine of Kuan Ou and the over 200-year-old Chinese house.
+After lunch, you will be guided to the old Chinese shrine of Kuan Ou and a 200-year-old Chinese house.
 The house is open by appointment only, so you will get an exclusive visit.
 Learn more about Chinese history and culture here.

 You might also like...